jeffwang0516/Etrip/README.md

 ## Introduction
 An IOS App that help users plan for their trip

-People nowadays generally think that the work is too busy and leads to insufficient time.
-After returning home with a tired body, there is no time for a good tourism plan.So how do we solve it?
+### Usage Scenario
+People nowadays usually have heavy work loads.
+Hardly can one has sufficient time or strength to come up with a good plan for vacations after tiring work.
+So we're solving this problem !!!

+### Our works
-For this issue, we have developed a travel app with automatic planning function named ETrip.
+For this issue, we developed a travel app with automatic planning function named **ETrip**.

-We integrated government's open data and used program to crawl folk materials for application.
+We integrated government's open data and crawled open data for our application.

+#### Autoplanning
-After collecting the data, we designed an innovative automatic planning function based on weather and scenic information combined with Google API.
+We designed an innovative automatic planning function based on weather and spot information combined with Google API.

+##### Planning factors
-scenic information: According to all users' ratings and "My Favorites" recommended spots.
+- Spot selection: According to all users' ratings and **My Favorites** to recommend spots.

+- Spot detail: Opening times, location, transpotation

-Weather information: used to plan indoor or outdoor trips.
+- Weather information: Using the data to plan indoor or outdoor trips.

-Google API: Design the smoothest itinerary based on the location of the attraction.
+- Google API: Design the smoothest itinerary based on the location of the spot.

-Finally save the trip as a "Travel Diary" for viewing.
+Finally, users can save the planned trip as a **Travel Diary** for future review.

 ## Prerequisite
 - Swift 4+